Sustainable Environmental Management in Sangarédi

 Sangarédi, Guinea, and surrounding villages

-- Improving air and water quality by restoring riparian areas
+- Improving air and water quality by restoring riparian areas.

-Why This Project:
+Why This ReLeaf Project?

 A combination of mining, slash and burn agriculture and animal husbandry have degraded the forest ecosystems around Sangarédi.
 This project is restoring the area’s forests, while also improving livelihoods for the area’s inhabitants.

-At least nine different tree species are being planted, but all share a commonality: They are known locally and are “useful” trees, meaning they’re edible, medicinal and timber sources or serve other practical purposes.
+Five different tree species are being planted, but all share a commonality: They are known locally and are “useful” trees, meaning they’re edible, medicinal and timber sources or serve other practical purposes.
 Focused on training the inhabitants of seven local villages in agroforestry, the project is creating a green economy in the area, while also improving water and air quality.

 In many areas of the world, forests are more than just wildlife habitat or recreation sites.
 Many communities and families rely on local forests for the food they eat, the wood they use to keep their houses warm and the products they sell to support themselves.
 Without proper education, though, these life-giving forests are often degraded faster than natural restoration can occur, leaving the surrounding areas with poorer water quality, increased air pollution and a dwindling forest.